 Chronic Pain: The Lasting Legacy of Athletic Achievement

 Many retired athletes live with chronic pain as a result of their years of intense physical activity.
-From joint problems to recurring injuries, the physical toll of a professional sports career can last long after an athlete has hung up their jersey.
+From joint problems to recurring injuries, the physical toll of a professional sports career can linger long after an athlete has hung up their jersey.

 The Risk of Long-Term Health Issues: When Glory Comes at a Cost